 Drinking alcohol can upset your hormone balance (3) and make menopausal symptoms worse.
 Research also indicates that alcohol can interfere with HRT medication.
 Even small quantities of alcohol can trigger and provoke hot flushes and night sweats in some women (4), most likely by increasing internal body temperature and triggering adrenaline release.
 Determine how much and which type of alcohol is a personal trigger for you as not every woman will experience the same effects.

 A lot of women also struggle with anxiety and mood swings as they go through the menopause and research has shown that even moderate drinking can trigger mood swings or make depression or anxiety worse (7).
-And if you already know that your mood and energy levels have been affected by alcohol in the past, avoiding drinking altogether is the best idea during menopause.
+And if you already know that your mood and energy levels are affected by alcohol, avoiding alcohol altogether may be the best idea during menopause.

 Alcohol can affect the quality of your sleep